kevinchau/PoliteReview/README.md

 }
 ```
 * Your iTunes App ID is a string of numbers, found in iTunes connect.
 * Trigger count is the minimum number of times your app has been launched before any alerts are shown.
+If no value is specified, it will default to 5.

 In any ViewController, you can request a review by calling `RequestPoliteReview().request()`.
 PoliteReview will determine if an alert will be shown.